Rules for program design and delivery.

 1.3.
 Vocational education program design is consistent with training package or accredited course design rules.

 1.4.
 Staff designing coursework programs follow the design rules set out in Table 1 – coursework program design elements.

 1.5.
-RMIT programs are delivered and assessed in English unless otherwise approved by the Deputy Vice-Chancellor Education and Vice-President.
-(See also the Minimum English Language Entry Requirements.)
+RMIT programs are delivered and assessed in English unless otherwise approved by the Deputy Vice-Chancellor Education (see also the Minimum English Language Entry Requirements).